AbhiiDon/Botuuuuuuuuuwwuwuwuwu/README.md

    - Type `!info` to retrieve system or group information.

 5. **AI Assistant**:
-   - Type `!ai hello` to start a conversation with Proxima’s AI.
+   - Type `!proxi hello` to start a conversation with Proxima’s AI.
-   - Type `!ai [question]` to ask the AI a question.
+   - Type `!proxi [question]` to ask the AI a question.
-   - Type `!ai joke` to get a funny response from the AI.
+   - Type `!proxi joke` to get a funny response from the AI.

 ---